A Local-global principle for isogenies of composite degree: Finiteness of exceptional -invariants

-To prove part (2) of Theorem \ref{mainthm} we need to more deeply analyze counter-examples arising from the failure of the local-global principle mod $\ell = 5, 7$, since there exist number fields where these occur infinitely often.
+To prove part \eqref{mainthm_1} of Theorem \ref{mainthm} we need to more deeply analyze counterexamples arising from the failure of the local-global principle for $5$- and $7$-isogenies, since there exist number fields where these occur infinitely often.
 Recall the following result of Anni and Banwait--Cremona.

-\begin{prop}[Prop 1.3 of \cite{bc} and Prop 3.8 of \cite{anni}.]
+\begin{prop}[(Prop 1.3 of \cite{bc} and Prop 3.8 of \cite{anni}).]